Fried Battered Apple Rings

-This is a very easy as well as fast recipe.
-You only need 2 large apples to get 12 sweet apple treats which is a pretty good number.
+This is a very easy as well as quick recipe.
+You only need 2 large apples to get 12 sweet apple treats which is great.

-However, they are highly addictive so I am guessing you will need more apples to make the entire family happy.
-I made it for the two of us and they went down pretty fast.
+However, they are so good so I am guessing you will need more apples to make the entire family happy.

 4 easy steps for the best fried apple rings: